Ise Bosch to receive the 2018 Deutscher Stifterpreis

 – she is also releasing her new book Geben mit Vertrauen

 Ise Bosch’s philanthropic approach is based on mutual trust.
 She turns the power of the moneyed few into power for the many.
-Dreilinden, the charity Bosch founded and leads, supports social movements around the world that champion the rights of lesbian, gay, bisexual, trans, intersex, and queer people.
+Dreilinden, the charitable fund Bosch founded and leads, supports social movements around the world that champion the rights of lesbian, gay, bisexual, trans, intersex, and queer people.
 “Societies become more humane and stronger when gender roles are less strictly binary and less hierarchical,” she says.

 Ise Bosch will be honored with the Deutscher Stifterpreis (German Donors Award) for her commitment to human rights.
 The prize is the highest accolade in the German philanthropic sector.
 It will be awarded on May 16, during the Deutscher Stiftungstag (German Foundations Day) in Nuremberg.

 “This book explains what ‘enlightened giving’ is and how it is possible to pursue philanthropic goals in a critical, self-reflective manner.
 All too often, philanthropy is regarded dismissively – after all, private donations and private foundations cannot relieve the state of its social and political responsibilities.
-But this book about the life’s work of Ise Bosch and her charity Dreilinden shows that philanthropy in the social justice and international human rights movements can have a decisive influence, directing attention at those people and those issues that are frequently ignored or forgotten” – Carolin Emcke, author and journalist, winner of the 2016 Peace Prize of the German Book Trade.
+But this book about the life’s work of Ise Bosch and her Dreilinden foundation shows that philanthropy in the social justice and international human rights movements can have a decisive influence, directing attention at those people and those issues that are frequently ignored or forgotten” – Carolin Emcke, author and journalist, winner of the 2016 Peace Prize of the German Book Trade.

 Dreilinden is happy to provide review copies of the book.